 How to Get More Invitations in the Milongas

-Many women miss invitations simply because they are not actively engaged in the invitation process.
-They don't pay attention to how men interact, where they sit, how they invite partners, whether they are reserved or outgoing, whether they use cabeceo or verbal invitation.
-Instead, they chat, browse their phones, or wait idly.
-In contrast, proactive women are keen observers, identifying potential dance partners, understanding their invitation styles, and positioning themselves strategically to increase their chances of being invited.
+Women who receive more invitations aren’t just lucky—they pay attention to how men behave: where they sit, how they make invitations, whether they use cabeceo or verbal cues, and whether they are shy or assertive.
+Too often, women miss these subtleties while ingaging in talking, checking their phones, or staring off into space.
+In contrast, proactive dancers are keen observers.
+They identify potential dance partners, understand their invitation styles, and position themselves strategically to increase their chances of being invited.

-3. Be Aware of the Message You Send
+3. Be Aware of the Signals You're Sending

 Men respond positively to women who show interest.
-If you pay attention to a man, he will notice and likely reciprocate.
-On the other hand, if you ignore him, it sends the opposite message.
-A gentleman will not force his way in—he will act according to the signals you give.
+If you pay attention to a man, he will likely reciprocate.
+If you ignore him, it sends the opposite message.
+A courteous man will never impose—he acts based on the signs you give.
 Be conscious of the cues you’re sending, as they can determine whether or not you get an invitation.

-Don't occupy yourself with things that may prevent men from inviting you, such as chatting, eating, reading, using your phone, sitting with a partner, cliquing, or being unchanged.
+Don't occupy yourself with things that may prevent men from inviting you: chatting, eating, reading, using your phone, being unchanged, or forming tight social cliques.
 Instead, show that you are available and ready.
-Pay attention to men who are observing you, and respond accordingly.
+Pay attention to men who are watching you, and respond accordingly.
 Don't be afraid of showing your desire to dance.
-I’ve often danced with women simply because they looked at me warmly and invitingly, while others remained distant or indifferent.
+I’ve often danced with women simply because they looked at me invingly, while others remained distant or indifferent.

 5. Change Your Attitude